sjmcpherson/Front-End-Developer-Learnings/HTML.md

 - <strong>Markdown</strong> -  A text-to-HTML conversion tool, used as a format for writing content for the web.
 Uses linebreaks used to determine closing of many block tags.
 Allows compiled HTML.

-- <strong>Jade</strong> - is a Nodejs based, HTML precompiler with a powerful templating engine.
-Jade forces the developer into using its own syntax by not allowing compiled HTML.
+- <strong>Jade</strong> - is NodeJS based, HTML precompiler with a powerful templating engine.
+Jade like HAML uses indenting to determine HTML element hieracy and as a result will not accept unminfied HTML, forcing the developer to use the Jade syntax.

 <h2>Images</h2>